Cloud Security In Healthcare

 Maintaining compliance with HIPAA and other regulations can be challenging for healthcare organizations using cloud-based solutions.
 The dynamic nature of the cloud, and the fact that data may be stored across multiple locations and devices, can complicate compliance efforts.
 Healthcare organizations also need to ensure that their cloud service providers are compliant with industry standards and regulations, such as HIPAA and GDPR, which can require additional due diligence and contractual agreements.

-Dont forget to read this: Security Management Plan For Healthcare Organizations
+Dont forget to read this: The Top Cyber Security Challenges in Healthcare Today

 Strategies and solutions for achieving compliance in cloud-based healthcare